-B.A., Florida State University; M.A., Vanderbilt University; Ph.D., Duke University
+BA, Florida State University; MA, Vanderbilt University; PhD, Duke University

-"I have the good fortune to belong to two great departments, philosophy and religious studies.
-There's an endlessly interesting interaction between the things I learn in these two fields, but my purposes are quite distinct: in philosophy I want to see what can be figured out just by the free exercise of reason, while in religious studies I deal with the experiences, practices, and spiritually potent thoughts of actual individuals and historical communities.
+"I'm lucky to belong to two great departments, philosophy and religious studies.
+There's an endlessly interesting interaction between the things I learn in these two fields.
+Yet my purposes in them are quite distinct: in philosophy I want to see what can be figured out just by the free exercise of reason, while in religious studies I deal with the experiences, practices, and spiritually potent thoughts of actual individuals and historical communities.

 "I teach because I want to learn and be in conversation, especially about viable ideal standards of realness and goodness.
 (Platonic Forms?
-Perhaps!)
+Possibly!)
 Outside of active inquiry, knowledge isn't alive.
-Outside of conversation, ideas are dull and untrustworthy.
+Outside of conversation, ideas are untrustworthy.
 One has to test one's understanding of anything by trying to share it with others.
 Together we have to test the way we live by trying to apply our best ideas.
 For me, every class is a fellowship dedicated to these principles."